simrb/cms/readme.md

 Setup
 ============

-enter to project directory, and then
+Step 1, enter to project directory, and then

 	# su
 	# bash .setup 1

-initialing database, if you have not existed database, this is command that will create a default database called `cms_db` for you
+Step 2, initialing database, if you have not existed database, this is a command that will create a default database called `cms_db` for you

 	# bash .setup 2

-if you have a database, just open the `cfg.php`, `archive/02addRecordLog.sql`,`archive/00fisrtInstall.sql`, change the parameters `cms_db`, `cms_user`, `cms_pawd`, and then
+if you have a database, just open those files `cfg.php`, `archive/00initDB.sql`, change the parameters `cms_db`, `cms_user`, `cms_pawd`, and then

-	# mysql -h localhost < 00fisrtInstall.sql
-	# mysql -h localhost < 02addRecordLog.sql
+	# mysql -h localhost < archive/00initDB.sql

 Backup
 ============

-1 backup the dir archive/upload, such as
+1 backup the directory archive/upload, such as

 	# cp archive/upload ~/upload_bak

-2 backup your db, such as
+2 backup your database, such as

-	# mysqldump --database cms_db > mydb.sql
+	# mysqldump --database cms_db > mydb_bak.sql